mexca/mexca/README.md

 conda create -n mexca-venv
 conda activate mexca-venv
 ```

-Once you have activated your virtual environment you can then install mexca from PyPi:
+Once you have activated your virtual environment (mexca-venv) you can then install mexca from PyPi:

 ```console
 python3 -m pip install mexca